Why Buy off Plan?

 Buildmark is a ten-year warranty scheme that provides protection for newly built or converted homes, starting from the initial exchange of contracts.

 Past the pre-completion stage, Build mark provides assurances, including a builder warranty and an independent resolution service should any problems occur up to ten years after building work has finished.

 Having these sorts of protections in place could be an essential factor for any buyer entering the off-plan property investment market

 How is my money safeguarded?

 Any credible developer will want to ensure that your funds are protected throughout the construction period.
-Most off-plan property investment will require you to make stage payment throughout the build and a balance on completion.
+Most off-plan property investments will require you to make stage payments throughout the build and a balance on completion.
 The percentage required at each payment date will be highlighted in the contract.